Frequently Asked Questions

 Approximately how many clinical hours are required in the program?

-There is a 1 credit community health practicum that is completed over the summer for a total of 45 clinical hours (35 direct contact hours and 10 indirect hours).
-Students report to a preceptor at an approved community health site in their local area with the assistance of the community health coordinator.
+There is a 1-credit community health practicum that is completed over the summer for a total of 45 clinical hours (35 direct contact hours and 10 indirect hours).
+Students are responsible for identifying a community health site in their local area with the assistance of the community health coordinator.
 Students will work with the site to secure a preceptor to complete clinical hours.